FarhanSayed16/College-Innovation-portal/README.md

-Awesome—yes, I remember it.
-Based on your notes, here’s a polished, ready-to-paste **GitHub README** for your Pillai College **Innovation Excellence Portal** (Core PHP + MySQL).
-You can drop in your flowchart image where noted.

 # Innovation Excellence Portal — Pillai College

 *A unified portal to track, measure, and showcase innovation across institutes (VIT, VSIT, VP).
 Built with Core PHP & MySQL.*